(This post contains affiliate links. Read my full disclosure.)

 Another nice touch is the suite of brand advocacy tools that they have released under the brand name of Bambu.
 Although these are intended primarily for employee advocacy, they can be adapted to be used by others, as well.
 Don’t be afraid of employee involvement in social media.
 Embrace it!

 Pricing: Sprout charges per user, with service tiers starting at $99 per month.

-If you are active on Pinterest you are probably already using this undisputed number one tool for Pinterest.
-In addition to helping you with your pinning, Tailwind has been developing features to help you manage your Instagram for sometime, and if you haven’t checked them out, you really should.
+If you are active on Pinterest, you are probably already using this undisputed number one tool for Pinterest.
+In addition to helping you with your pinning, Tailwind has been developing features to help you manage your Instagram for some time.
+If you haven’t checked them out, you really should.

 For Instagram, Tailwind has first-class hashtag selection capabilities and an agile scheduling platform.
 As you can see from my screenshot above, Tailwind will recommend hashtags to you as you input your caption, which also supports bold and italic fonts.
 Furthermore, Tailwind was the first to release a free link in bio tool called Smart.bio that is the best in market.
 You can check out mine in my profile link on my Instagram profile here.

 Pricing: $10 monthly per account, plus power ups if selected.

 The enterprise software company Zoho has been investing in building a social media management tool for years, and today has a robust dashboard that warrants your attention.

 Like most other management tools, Zoho Social has a wide variety of scheduling and analytics tools.
 This one allows the leader of a team to set permissions for each user on the account, helping to keep operational control while also allowing collaboration with fewer barriers.

 However, what makes Zoho Social special is its integrations.
 For instance, your Facebook Lead Ads account can be linked to the Zoho dashboard.
 Even better, data from this source can be put directly into your CRM for sales.
 There are also some great features to streamline customer service.